 In addition to expanding data options, virtually all wireless providers offer unlimited plans of one type or another.
-This requires that they add capacity to their wireless networks, which can be solved in a number of ways, the most obvious of which is to increasing the density and number of cell sites in areas where capacity is needed.
+This requires that they add capacity to their wireless networks, which can be solved in a number of ways – the most obvious of which is to increase the density and number of cell sites in areas where capacity is needed.

 “Municipal governments have strict zoning regulations for the construction of cell towers, often stating that large parcels of land must be used.”

 Now that wireless carriers need increased capacity and better indoor coverage to meet growing consumer demand, they are starting to focus more closely on residential areas.
 Carriers are now building sites between their existing sites – a process commonly called “infill.”

 Wireless carriers are faced with a significant challenge; many zoning ordinances have outright prohibitions against wireless towers in residential areas or require that large parcels be allocated to accommodate the “fall zone” of a communication tower.
 This has triggered many carriers to find innovative solutions to meeting consumer demand in residential areas.
 In some cases, they deploy stealth towers and other camouflage technologies to better “hide” towers.
 Other times, they deploy DAS networks and/or small cell technologies.